nextauthjs/next-auth/www/docs/configuration/callbacks.md

 This JSON Web Token callback is called whenever a JSON Web Token is created or updated.

-e.g. On sign in, `getSession()`, `useSession()`, `/api/auth/session` (etc)
+e.g. `/api/auth/signin`, `getSession()`, `useSession()`, `/api/auth/session` (etc)

-On initial sign in with an OAuth provider, the raw oAuthProfile is also available as a parameter.
-It is not avalible on subsequent calls.
+On initial sign in with an OAuth provider, the raw oAuthProfile returned by the provider is also passed as a parameter - it is not available on subsequent calls.

-You can take advantage of this to persist additional data you need from their raw profile to the encoded JWT for as long as the user is signed in.
+You can take advantage of this to persist additional data you need from their raw profile to the encoded JWT.

 ```js
 /**